micmejia/bible-dump/AMPC/Matthew/Matt 19.md

-When the disciples heard this, they were utterly puzzled (astonished, bewildered), saying, Who then can be saved [[^g]from eternal death]?
+When the disciples heard this, they were utterly puzzled (astonished, bewildered), saying, Who then can be saved [from eternal death]?